 - B. For reasons of safety and security, all persons appearing before the court are asked to keep their hands in plain sight. - C. All persons entering the court, Family Court Services Division, or Jury Services area, will be subject to a search.
 No weapons are allowed within this court facility, except those legally possessed by judicial officers.
 Peace officers who are engaged in the duties of their employment while at a court facility will be allowed to possess employer approved firearms and other weapons in a manner consistent with their employment duties, requirements, and limitations.

 (Eff.
-1/1/99; amended7/1/08; amended 7/1/19)
+1/1/99; amended 7/1/08; amended 7/1/19; amended 1/1/25)

 RULE 105 - Appearance and Conduct of Counsel